A Practical Guide to AML/CTF Compliance for Australian Businesses

 3. Monitoring Your Customers

-4. How to Report to AUSTRAC
+4. Reporting to AUSTRAC

 5. Storing and Managing Customer Data

-Of course you understand what your business does already, but how well do you know the ways in which your business can be targeted by bad actors?
+How well do you know the ways in which your business can be targeted by bad actors?
 Or ways to stop them?
 What about how you prevent them from targeting you in the first place and the steps to take if something bad does happen?

 Understanding the key areas of your own business that are subject to attack, targeting, exploitation and all manner of corruption is critical to working out what changes you’ll need to make, any gaps you have and how to demonstrate that you’re playing your part in the fight against financial crime.

 AUSTRAC (Australian Transaction Reports and Analysis Centre) expects regulated industries to capture all areas of Money Laundering / Terrorism Financing (ML/TF) risk, from customers, delivery and channel risks through to products.
 A risk assessment is a key process to identify, manage and mitigate potential threats across all business functions.
-It plays both a crucial role in maintaining regulatory compliance and in establishing a strong framework for scalable and sustainable growth.

 Assessing your business's AML/CTF risks includes but is not limited to: